-It has been credited as being the cause of three main health conditions, and there is the possibility of serious consequences in some instances.
+Along with other species of Aspergillus, it has been credited as being the cause of three main health conditions, and there is the possibility of serious consequences in some instances.
 They are as follows:

 How to treat and remove Aspergillus sydowii?

-Should you spot a patch of mold early (before it spreads to more than the size of a handkerchief), you might successfully deal with it yourself with some cleaning products and a tough-bristled brush.
+Should you spot a patch of mold early (before it spreads to more than the size of a handkerchief), you might successfully deal with it yourself with some strong cleaning products and a tough-bristled brush.

-If, however, you notice that the mold has developed rather quickly (you didn’t notice it last week, for instance), or if it’s in a hard-to-reach area, you might be better off leaving the job to professionals.
+However, if you notice that the mold has developed rather quickly (you didn’t notice it last week, for instance), or if it’s in a hard-to-reach area, you might be better off leaving the job to professionals.

 You don’t want to risk inhaling a large dose of spores in the process.
-A good mold removal service will be able to get rid of the potentially harmful mold effectively and thoroughly, getting rid of any hidden bits you might miss on your own.
+A professional mold removal service will be able to get rid of the potentially harmful mold effectively and thoroughly, getting rid of any hidden bits you might miss on your own.